Listen to poem:

 Side by Side it Read Alice & I!

-We whispered the day I fell off my bike
+She whispered the day I fell off my bike

-Every day I stared into the mirror
+Every day I face the mirror

 We share the same identical scars,

-under the right and left palm.
+Under the right and left palm.

 The way she held my hand